Tips for how to help bees by providing them with the shelter, water, and food. Includes ways to help honeybees, bumble bees, and solitary bees.

 - Often spotted with yellow ‘pollen baskets’ on their legs

-- Short tongue, so long flowers can be difficult for them to feed from
+- Short tongue, so long flowers can be difficult for them to feed on

-- Colouration tends to be warm to dark brown with honey to yellow coloured striations
+- Coloration tends to be warm to dark brown with honey to yellow colored striations

 - British black bees can appear almost black

-Thanks to honey labels and cartoons, many people think that fuzzy bumble bees are honey bees.
-They’re actually very different in both appearance and behavior.
+Thanks to honey labels and cartoons, many people think that fuzzy bumblebees are honey bees.
+They’re actually very different in both appearance and behavior, once you start paying closer attention to them.
+Worldwide there are about 250 species of bumblebees.
+They’re social, like honeybees, though their colonies are smaller than honey bees at only about 50-400 individuals.

 - Big and fuzzy